 So here we've got a young girl, 10 years old.

-I know there's federal regulations, there are adults who've but it's it fits the death panel explanation.
+But it fits the death panel explanation.

 The death panel is basically going to be a bunch of people in the regime deciding who gets medical treatments and who doesn't and why.

-And it's going to boil down to okay, if we're going to spend X amount of money on this medical procedure for this person, how long is that person going to live?
+And it's going to boil down to, okay, if we're going to spend X amount of money on this medical procedure for this person, how long is that person going to live?

 What's the likelihood our procedure is going to have any value?